-- 1. Does the Scientific Committee on Consumer Safety (SCCS) consider 5-amino-6-chloro-o-cresol safe for use in any hair dye formulation with a concentration on the scalp of maximum 2.0% taking into account the scientific data provided? - 2.
-Does the SCCS recommend any restrictions with regard to the use of 5-amino-6-chloro-o-cresol in any hair dye formulations?
+- 1. Does SCCS consider 5-amino-6-chloro-o-cresol (A094) safe for use as oxidative and non-oxidative hair dye with a concentration on-head of maximum 1.0% taking into account the scientific data provided? - 2.
+And/or does the SCCS recommend any further restrictions with regard to the use of 5-amino-6-chloro-o-cresol (A094) in oxidative and non -oxidative hair dye formulations?

-1 COLIPA - European Cosmetics Toiletry and Perfumery Association
+1 COLIPA/Cosmetic Europe - European Cosmetics Toiletry and Perfumery Association